George Washington Foster: Early life

-George Washington Foster Jr. was born on December 18, 1866, in Virginia.
-His father was a carriage stripper and his mother was a descendant of Jefferson Davis.
-He moved to Newark, New Jersey at the age of four.
+George Washington Foster Jr. was born on December 18, 1866, in Newark, New Jersey, to Isabella (née Davis) Foster.
+His father was a carriage stripper.
+His mother was a relative of Jefferson Davis.

 Foster attended night school at Cooper Union and studied architecture.

 Career

 Foster is said to have worked in the office of Henry Hardenbergh from 1888 to 1889, who designed the New York City landmarks Dakota Apartment Building, Plaza Hotel, and the first Waldorf-Astoria, on the present site of the Empire State Building.
 During his time with Hardenbergh, he would have worked on the Waldorf Hotel in 1892.
-He may also have worked on the Flatiron Building, designed by the Chicago-based firm of D. H. Burnham.
+By 1903, he may also have worked on the Flatiron Building, designed by the Chicago-based firm of D. H. Burnham.

-Around 1908, Foster met Vertner Woodson Tandy, New York's first registered African-American architect and formed the architectural firm Tandy & Foster together.
+Foster met Vertner Woodson Tandy, New York's first registered African-American architect and formed the architectural firm Tandy & Foster together in 1908.
+In the same year, Foster received his license to practice architecture in New Jersey.
 Tandy & Foster designed St. Philip's Episcopal Church (Harlem, New York) in 1910.
-After 1915, Foster was licensed to practice in New York and maintained his own office until his death.
-They also worked on the Mother AME Zion Church in Harlem.
+After 1915, Foster was licensed to practice in New York and separated from Tandy and managed his own office in Harlem until his death.
+He worked on the Mother AME Zion Church in Harlem prior to his death.

 Personal life

-He relocated with his wife, Carrie, to Park Ridge, New Jersey in a house he designed and built.
+Foster relocated with his wife, Carrie, to Park Ridge, New Jersey, in a house he designed and built.
 He and his wife had six children, including Henry Hardenburg Foster, who was named after his employer.

-He died on December 20, 1923, in a house he designed on Colony Avenue, in Bergen County, Park Ridge, New Jersey.
+He died of pneumonia on December 20, 1923, in a house he designed on Colony Avenue, in Bergen County, Park Ridge, New Jersey.
 He is buried at the Westwood Cemetery in Westwood, New Jersey.